macgregor/cooking-journal/1-recipes/sweets/pecan_pie.md

 ## Notes
 * I've never seen extra firm silken tofu.
 Ive only ever seen one kind of silken tofu that comes vacuum sealed and has a picture of a smoothie on it.
 Has a nearly yogurt consistency to it.
 * It is hard to find information about storing vegan pies.
 Most pies need to be refrigerated because they contain milk and eggs.
-Not vegan pies though.
-In theory they should last pretty well on the counter for several days.
+Vegan pies don't have dairy, but some ingredients that go in them shouldn't probably be refrigerated (e.g. silken tofu).
+They might be ok on the counter, but why risk it.
 Ill reserve a few pieces or testing fridge, freezer and counter:
-  * counter -
+  * counter - after 5 days, looks and smells like pecan pie.
+Did not eat it to see if it makes me sick.
+Testing in freezer/fridge went well enough that I suggest simply leaving it in the fridge.
   * fridge - after 5 days in the fridge, no soggy crust.
 Texture of the filling has changed a little bit but not much, still very good.
   * freezer -
 * The tofu in this recipe is used as an egg replacement.
 It lets the pie filling puff up when baked.
 At least I think, its a bit hard to find details on whats going on with tofu in vegan pies.
 * The edges of my pie got a little crispy, you can help this by making a [pie shield](http://thepieacademy.com/how-to-keep-the-edge-of-your-pie-crust-from-burning/) out of aluminum foil and placing it on the pie part way through baking before the edge gets too dark.
+* gray pie filling color after pie sets - the color of my pie filling can look less than appetizing, I suspect I need to change up a few ingredients to make it a darker more caramel color.
+Try: switching from light (clear) corn syrup to dark corn syrup, add some molasses.

 ## Sources